Request for Modification

 Note: Approved modifications do not extend the approval period of the protocol.

-Except for research studies approved through Minimal Review, federal regulations requires the IRB to continually review ongoing research at intervals appropriate to the potential risk to participants, but at least annually.
-To request a Continuing Review of a research study involving human subjects, complete a Continuing Review form and submit to the Office of Research Compliance (ORC).
-While initial Expedited or Full IRB review is based on the researcher’s best assessment of the anticipated benefits, risk, and procedures, the continuing review process is important because it is based on the conduct of the study; actual risk can be evaluated and preliminary results used to assess the risk/benefit ratio.
+Federal regulations requires the IRB to continually review ongoing research at intervals appropriate to the potential risk to participants, but at least annually.
+To request a Continuing Review of a research study involving human subjects, complete a Continuing Review form and submit to the IRB Office.
+While initial IRB review is based on the researcher’s best assessment of the anticipated benefits, risk, and procedures, the continuing review process is important because it is based on the conduct of the study; actual risk can be evaluated and preliminary results used to assess the risk/benefit ratio.
 In addition, the risk/benefit ratio may change not only because of unexpected results and effects of the research intervention itself, but because new knowledge resulting from related research may affect the balance.

 Suggested Timeline for Approval